 The question still needs to be asked, how did these two very different people fell in love.
 It’s not difficult to picture romanticized themes of two young lovers going against society.
 Or the oft told story of the rich girl falling for the poor boy from across the tracks.
 Its unknown if they hold true for Felix and Lillian.
 But without question, Lillian saw something very special in the man that rescued her.

 After their marriage

-Felix and Lillian were married in the fall of 1904 in Amesbury, Massachusetts.
-Also that fall, Lillian (23) had a baby girl that died during childbirth, they named her Lillian.
+Felix and Lillian were married in the late summer of 1904 in Amesbury, Massachusetts.
+Also that summer, Lillian (23) had a baby girl that died during childbirth, they named her Lillian.
 After their marriage, Felix and Lillian lived within her mothers house on Cedar Street in Amesbury.
 Lillians father had already died and her older brother was starting a family of his own.
 This left Lillian’s mother and sisters at home.

 Even though Lillian’s family did not approve of Felix, it would have been convenient for them to have a man back in the house.
 As well, it would have been the best situation for Felix, who didn’t have enough money to purchase a house for his new bride.